autonity/docs.autonity.org/node-operators/run-aut/index.md

    where:

-   - `<PATH_TO_AUTONITYKEYS_FILE>` is the path to the `autonitykeys` file generated in Step 2.
    - `<IP_ADDRESS>` is the node's host IP Address, which can be determined with `curl ifconfig.me`.
    - (Optional) `<CONSENSUS_NAT>` specify the NAT port mapping for the consensus channel (one of "any", "none", "upnp", "pmp", "extip:<IP>") if the default value "any" is not to be used.
    - (Optional) `<CONSENSUS_PORT_NUMBER>` specify the network listening port for the consensus channel if the default port "20203" is not to be used.
    - `--piccadilly` specifies that the node will connect to the Piccadilly testnet.
 For other testnets, use the appropriate flag (for example, `--bakerloo`).

-::: {.callout-note title="Note" collapse="false"}
+::: {.callout-note title="Default location for AGC's node and consensus private keys file  `autonitykeys`" collapse="false"}
-If the `--autonitykeys` command option is *not* specified, then on starting AGC will automatically generate an `autonitykeys` file  by default within the `autonity` subfolder of the `--datadir` specified when running the node.
+On starting, by default AGC will automatically generate an `autonitykeys` file containing your node key and consensus key within the `autonity` subfolder of the `--datadir` specified when running the node.

-AGC would then use that `autonitykeys` for the public key component of the enode, *not* the `autonitykeys` file you generated.
+The `autonitykeys` file contains the private keys of (a) the node key used for transaction gossiping with other network peer nodes, and (b) the consensus key used for consensus gossiping with other validators if your node is run as a validator and is participating in consensus.

+If you choose not to store your key in the default location, then specify the path to where you are keeping your `autonitykeys` file using the `--autonitykeys` option in the run command.
 :::

 See the [Autonity command-line reference](/reference/cli) for the full set of available flags.